Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 - **Anti-material grounding:** see theorem `anti_material_grounding` in `Zer0proof/superlaw.lean`.

 For each item, the cited theorem is the exact formal content backing the corresponding claim in the main text.

-For each item, the cited theorem statement is the exact formal content backing the corresponding claim in the main text.

 ### A.2 Public Verification Surface and Scope Certificate